PreranaJadhav1699/Searching-Algorithms/README.md

-1. Overview

-This project compares four different search algorithms:

-Linear Search

-Binary Search (on a sorted array)

-Binary Search Tree (BST) search

-Red-Black Tree search

-The program is built in Python using Flask and a small HTML page.
-The user can enter an array, choose a target value, pick an algorithm, and see:

-whether the target was found

-how long the search took
-a table comparing all four algorithms a line chart that shows running time vs. input size

-The main idea is to observe how the running time changes when the input size grows and how the algorithms behave differently.

-2. Requirements

-Python 3

-Flask library

-3. How to Run the Project

-Download the project ZIP archive.

-Extract the folder to a location on your system.

-Open a terminal / command prompt in the extracted project directory (the one with main.py).

-Install Flask (only needed once):

-pip install flask

-Start the program:

-python main.py

-4. Files in the Project

-main.py

-Contains all four search algorithms.

-Implements the Binary Search Tree and Red-Black Tree structures.

-Handles timing for each algorithm.

-Defines the Flask route that connects the backend to the HTML page.

-templates/home.html

-Front-end page for the project.

-Has the form for entering the array, target, and algorithm choice.

-Includes a random array generator (JavaScript).

-Shows the result message, comparison table, and performance chart (using Chart.js).

-5. How the Interface Works

-On the web page, the user can:

-Enter an array as comma-separated numbers (for example: 3,7,1,56,34).

-Optionally, generate a random test array by providing:

-minimum value (From),

-maximum value (To),

-number of elements (Count).

-Enter the target value to search for.

-Select one of the four algorithms from the dropdown list.

-Click “Run Search” to send the data to the backend.

-After running:

-A short message shows if the target was found or not (and indices for linear search).

-A table lists all four algorithms with:

-whether they found the target,

-and their running time in seconds.

-A line chart displays input sizes on the x-axis and time on the y-axis for all algorithms.
+# 🔍 Search Algorithms Comparison Project

+## Overview
+This project compares **four different search algorithms**:

+- Linear Search
+- Binary Search (on a sorted array)
+- Binary Search Tree (BST) Search
+- Red-Black Tree Search

+The project is built in **Python using Flask** with a simple HTML interface.
+Users can input an array, choose a target value, select an algorithm, and view:

+- Whether the target was found
+- How long the search took
+- A table comparing all four algorithms
+- A line chart showing running time vs input size

+The main goal is to observe how running time changes as input size grows and how each algorithm behaves differently.

+---

+## Requirements

+- Python 3
+- Flask library

+---

+## How to Run the Project

+1. Download the project ZIP archive.
+2. Extract the folder to any location on your system.
+3. Open a terminal / command prompt inside the extracted directory (where `main.py` is located).
+4. Install Flask (only required once):